 Mumbai is huge — nearly 21 million people living cheek-by-jowl in a sprawl of 603 square kilometers — so to explore it in only two days seems like madness.
-But if that’s all the time you have, here’s how you might use it.
+But if that’s all the time you have, this culture-focused 2-day Mumbai itinerary covers the best architecture, museums, markets, and waterfront walks.

 Mumbai boasts a fascinating mix of neoclassical, Victorian Gothic, Indo-Saracenic, and Art Deco buildings (sometimes with multiple styles blended into one).

-A tour with Bombay Heritage Walks will give you a glimpse of a wide range of architectural wonders — and will also provide you with a great opportunity to ask questions about the city’s history and culture.
+A tour with Bombay Heritage Walks will give you a glimpse of a wide range of Mumbai’s architectural wonders — and will also give you a great opportunity to ask questions about the city’s history and culture.

 Head to Mumbai’s Zero Point

-This unexpected eclectic gem in the artsy Kala Ghoda area is a great place to pop in for a quick bite and a cup of tea.
+Mumbai’s artsy Kala Ghoda area is a great spot to pop in for a quick bite and a cup of tea.
+I enjoyed the wild decor at Bake House Cafe.

 Visit Chhatrapati Shivaji Maharaj Vastu Sangrahalaya